essinn/zolo/README.md

 ✔ Running task: npm run deploy
 ```

-## Key Features

-- Define tasks in a YAML or JSON config.
-- Support for parallel and sequential execution.
-- Retry failed tasks with exponential backoff.

-## Advanced Use Cases
+## Step 5: Advanced Use Cases

 - Parallel Execution:

-If the user wants to run tasks in parallel, they can modify the tasks.yaml file:
+If the user wants to run tasks in parallel, they can modify the `tasks.yaml` file:

 ```yaml
 tasks: